snimu/mixture-of-tokenizers/modded-nanogpt/devlog.md

 So what's wrong?
 I have a few ideas:

 - The lack of residual connections to the token embeddings might be a problem
-- Using SelfAttention on the chars (16x sequence length) might be bad when using
+- Using SelfAttention on the chars (16x sequence length) might be bad with the extreme sequence lengths that nanogpt is using
+  - Before, I had to reduce the sequence length in the validation set; otherwise, int32 indexing doesn't work anymore, and Triton doesn't support int64

 Here's the current forward pass: